The major program in history requires a minimum of 10 courses. These include:

 History has a unique place in the Connections program.
 It can be connected with another course in any other discipline.
 In addition, the department encourages its students to take a variety of courses in other disciplines that are related to the study of history, whether or not they are part of an official Connection.

 Guidelines have been established for interdepartmental major programs combining history with art, economics, political science, philosophy or religion.
-The department also participates in a number of other interdepartmental or combined major programs including African, African American, Diaspora Studies, American Studies, Asian Studies, German, International Relations, Russian and Russian Studies, and Women’s Studies.
+The department also participates in a number of other interdepartmental or combined major programs including African, African American, Diaspora Studies, American Studies, German, International Relations, Russian and Russian Studies, and Women’s Studies.

 History majors are eligible to pursue a high school teaching license through the Education department.